 Information for exchange students who have been exposed to a person with the Coronavirus or think that they have the Coronavirus

-If you do become infected with the coronavirus it is important that you let us know at the international office by sending an email to: email@example.com
+If you do become infected with the coronavirus, you can let us know at the international office by sending an email to: email@example.com

 If you have been exposed to someone who has been tested positive for the coronavirus, or if you suspect that you might have the coronavirus or start to have some symptoms, it is very important that you follow the following instructions below.

 Symptoms of coronavirus vary and may even be very mild.
 Symptoms may occur in different combinations or separately.
 These symptoms may include, for instance, runny and/or stuffy nose, sore throat, elevated temperature or fever, shortness of breath, muscle pain/headache, unusual tiredness, nausea, diarrhoea, shortness of breath, disturbances of smell and taste.
-You must get tested even if you only experience mild symptoms.
 If you have symptoms, stay home and avoid contact with others.

 - You should take Omaolosymptom assessment online at omaolo.fi.
 (Available in Finnish and English).

 - Stay at home and limit contact with all people